-For over a decade, more than 20 million people in the Sahel, including Senegal’s Kaffrine region, have faced extreme hunger and poor nutrition.
+For over a decade, more than 20 million people in the dryland areas of the Sahel have faced extreme hunger and poor nutrition.
 To survive, many vulnerable farm families are being forced to take on exploitative loans, eat seeds that should be saved for planting, and reduce the number of daily meals.

 This downward spiral demonstrates the need for innovative solutions to build the resilience of farming communities.

 With support, this project aims to increase productivity and food security in Senegal’s ecologically fragile, risk-prone Kaffrine region by empowering women smallholder farmers.
 Funding will help expand agroecology practices that regenerate the Earth, increase climate resilience, and improve livelihoods.

 Turning home gardens into microenterprises

 Supported by Groundswell International West Africa, Agrecol Afrique promotes ecological farming.
 The organization specializes in home garden organic vegetable production, women’s groups’ market gardening, and linking organic producers to local markets.

 With support, Agrecol will provide agroecology workshops to rural women to help turn their home gardens into microenterprises and establish Market Garden sites where they can sell their products.

 Thus far, this Agrécol project has trained 100 new women farmers to employ and experiment with sustainable innovations.
 It has supported 93 women in founding three Market Gardening Sites, collectively owned and farmed to produce food for household consumption and sale at local markets.